 How can I learn to plant one?

 Learn with us during our rain garden design workshops and our hands-on community work days, where we go through the ABCs of soil preparation, planting, and maintenance of rain gardens.
-For an introduction, see this UW Extension publication.
+For an introduction, see the WI Standards Oversight Council DNR rain garden manual.
 Sue Ellingson has a very good web site (Sue’s Rules for Rain Gardens) that includes a wonderful plant list.
 Edgewood College also has a website dedicated to the topic.

 I want to see one.
 Where can I go to look at a rain garden?